-Antiviral medications may be used for people who have an organ transplant or suppressed immune system.
-These medications do not cure CMV but can decrease the symptoms and duration of the illness.
+Antiviral medications may be used for people who have an organ transplant or a suppressed immune system.
+These medications do not cure CMV, but can decrease the symptoms and duration of the illness.

-While there is no definitive way to prevent CMV, but there are some measures that can decrease your chance of the infection:
+There is no way to prevent CMV, but there are some measures that can decrease your chance of the infection: